 - A set of earbuds for watching movies on the plane (specifically Ghostbusters, Finding Dory, and, as suggested by the middle-aged French man next to me, Disney Pixar’s Inside Out)

 - My Samsung Galaxy S5 (+ charger) that I only use for texting my husband and my mom selfies of me in different places

-- My MacBook Pro (+ charger) which I almost never ever ever take with me (here’s why)
+- My MacBook Pro (+ charger) which I almost never ever ever take with me (after getting robbed abroad)

 - A curling iron.
 It plugs in–it counts.
-And I actually go to use it this time (in your face, Belize).
+And I actually got to use it this time (in your face, Belize).